Nissan Maxima: Third generation (1989)

-It became available with the 160 hp, 3.0-liter VG30E V6, with the 190 hp, VE30DE unit standard on the SE model starting in 1991.
+It became available with the 160 hp, 3.0-liter VG30E V6, with the 190 hp, VE30DE unit standard on the SE model beginning with the 1992 model year.
 In the United States, the VG30E engine, which featured a variable intake manifold on automatic and manual transmission models, was used on all 1989 to 1994 GXE models and 1989 to 1991 SE models.
 This generation Maxima was fitted with an independent trailing arm rear suspension, and continued to offer the road scanning, electronic Super Sonic Suspension (sonar).
 The digital touch entry system on the GXE (in conjunction with the new Luxury Package) allowed the windows to be lowered and the moon roof opened from outside the vehicle on a keypad integrated on the front door handle, without the key in the ignition.
 One of the industry's first heads-up displays was also included in the package for model years 1989–92.
 The system projected a holographic image of the vehicle's speed on a small screen in the windshield.

 The VE30DE engine was exclusively offered on the 1992–1994 Maxima SE.
 It was a 3.0-liter, 24 valve, DOHC motor.
 Its iron block was topped with aluminum cylinder heads and featured a dual length intake manifold (5-speed model only), variable intake valve timing, coil on plug ignition, plus a limited-slip differential.
 The VE30DE was rated at 190 hp at 5600 rpm and 190 lbft at 4000 rpm, and had a 6500 rpm redline.
-SE models include white-faced gauges, twisted-spoke turbine wheels (.5 inch wider than GXE wheels and similar in design to wheels offered on the Z31 300ZX), body-colored grille, twin-tip mufflers, factory-tinted tail lights, black trim replacing chrome, firmer sport suspension, and optional 5-speed manual transmission.
+SE models include white-faced gauges, twisted-spoke turbine wheels (.5 inch wider than GXE wheels and similar in design to wheels offered on the Z31 300ZX), body-colored grille, twin-tip mufflers, factory-tinted tail lights and rear garnish, black trim replacing chrome, firmer sport suspension, and optional 5-speed manual transmission.
 The automatic transmission on all GXEs (RE4F02A) was a compact unit from Jatco, which featured "sport" and "comfort" modes that shifted at different points.
 The 1992 to 1994 SE received an optional automatic transmission (RE4F04V) that had stronger internals, but kept the "sport" and "comfort" modes.
 The SE also had a rear spoiler and black side mirrors, whereas the GXE has body-color side mirrors.